 Some general principles should be followed for all forearm fractures.
 Specific points related to the different fracture types are discussed below.
 Forearm fractures in children can generally be treated differently from adult fractures because of continuing bone growth in the radius and the ulna after the fracture has healed.

 - Assess Airway, Breathing and Circulation and manage as necessary.

 - Sensory function: the median nerve supplies the thumb, index, middle and radial half of the ring finger on the palmar side of the hand and the tip of the thumb, index, middle and ring finger on the dorsum of the hand; the radial nerve supplies the dorsolateral aspect of the hand and the dorsal aspect of the thumb, index, middle and lateral half of the ring fingers; the ulnar nerve supplies the dorsal and palmar aspects of the medial half of the ring finger and the whole of the little finger.

-- Motor function: test anterior interosseous branch of the median nerve by asking the patient to make the 'OK' sign; test the radial nerve by asking the patient to extend their fingers or wrist against resistance; test the ulnar nerve by asking the patient to separate their fingers against resistance.
+- Motor function: test anterior interosseous branch of the median nerve by asking the patient to make the 'OK' sign (touching the tips of the first and second fingers with the thumb); test the radial nerve by asking the patient to extend their fingers or wrist against resistance; test the ulnar nerve by asking the patient to separate their fingers against resistance.